linrongbin16/fzfx.nvim/README.md

 For advanced configurations, please check [Advanced Configuration](https://github.com/linrongbin16/fzfx.nvim/wiki/Advanced-Configuration).

+There're several vim global variables to help you enable/disable some features:

+- `fzfx_enable_buffer_previewer`: Use nvim buffer for previewing file contents.

 ### Create Your Own Command

 Here's a minimal commands group example that implement the `ls -1` like command `FzfxLs`: